cysouw/diathesis/text/c02_structure.md

 d. ^* Ich klopfe meinen Mantel von den Staub aus.
 :::

-#### Promoted object exchange
+#### Promoted object exchange {#sec:intro-promoted-object-exchange}

-With promotion, there are also two different kinds of object exchange, namely the ~~joined meronym~~ and the ~~parted meronym~~ object exchange.
+With promotion there are also two different kinds of object exchange, namely the ~~joined meronym~~ and the ~~parted meronym~~ object exchange.
 These two kinds of object exchange correlate with the intensity of the promotion.
 A minor promotion manifests a joined-meronym object exchange, while a more extreme form of promotion expresses a parted-meronym object exchange.
-Basically, these diatheses are reversals of the two holonymic object exchanges discussed previously.
+Basically, these diatheses are reversals of the two object exchanges discussed in the previous section.

 The ~~joined meronym~~ object exchange occurs with less extreme demotions.
-For example, with the diathesis from *nähen* 'to sew' [@next a] to *festnähen* 'to fixate by sewing' [@next b] the original object, *Bluse* 'blouse', turns into an optional *an* prepositional phrase [@next c].
-This part of the chain is an antipassive diathesis ~~[OBJ › ADJ]~~.
-At the same time a new object is introduced, *Knopf* 'button'.
-This object could not have been expressed before.
-That part of the chain is an objective diathesis ~~[Ø › OBJ]~~.
-This objective promotion is a larger step than the antipassive demotion, so the whole diathesis is a promotion.
-Semantically, the new object (*Knopf*) is a meronymic part of the erstwhile holonymic object (*Bluse*).
-Also, the new object is connected to the old object.
+For example, with the diathesis from *nähen* 'to sew' [@next a] to *festnähen* 'to fixate by sewing' the original object role, *Bluse* 'blouse', turns into an optional *an* prepositional phrase [@next b,c].
+This part of the chain is an antipassive diathesis ~~[OBJ › ADJ]~~, i.e. 'two steps down'.
+At the same time a new object role is introduced, *Knopf* 'button'.
+This role cannot be expressed in the construction before the diathesis [@next a].
+So, that part of the chain is an objective diathesis ~~[Ø › OBJ]~~, i.e. 'three steps up'.
+The objective promotion thus is a larger step than the antipassive demotion, so the whole diathesis is a promotion, i.e. 'nett one step up'.
+Simultaneously, the new object *Knopf* semantically is a meronymic part of the erstwhile holonymic object *Bluse*.
+Also, the new object is physically connected to that old object.
 In summary, the new object is a 'joined meronym'.

 ::: ex
-~~Object exchange (joined meronym) [Ø › OBJ › ADJ]~~
+~~Promoted object exchange (joined meronym) [Ø › OBJ › ADJ]~~

 - Ich habe eine Bluse genäht.
 - Ich habe den Knopf an die Bluse festgenäht.
 - Ich habe den Knopf festgenäht.
 :::

-In some examples the joined-meronym object exchange allows for optional prepositional phrases at both sides of the diathesis, for example with the diathesis from *massieren* 'to massage' [@next a,b] to *einmassieren* 'to massage in' [@next c,d].
-Semantically, the new accusative object (*Öl*, 'oil') is a meronym of the old object (*Muskeln* 'muscles'), and the new object is applied to the old object to become a part of it.
-In summary, the new object is a 'joined meronym'.
+In some examples the joined-meronym object exchange allows for an optional prepositional phrases at both sides of the diathesis, resulting in a symmetric diathesis ~~[ADJ › OBJ › ADJ]~~.
+For example, this is attested with the diathesis from *massieren* 'to massage' [@next a,b] to *einmassieren* 'to massage in' [@next c,d].
+Semantically, the new accusative object role (*Balsam*, 'balm') is a meronym of the old object role (*Muskeln* 'muscles'), and this new object role is applied to the old object role to become a part of it.
+In summary, the new object is still a 'joined meronym' although the diathesis is symmetric.

 ::: ex
-~~Object exchange (parted meronym) [ADJ › OBJ › ADJ]~~
+~~Promoted object exchange (joined meronym) [ADJ › OBJ › ADJ]~~

 a.
-Ich habe die Muskeln mit Öl massiert.
+Ich habe die Muskeln mit Balsam massiert.
 b.
 Ich habe die Muskeln massiert.
 c.
-Ich habe das Öl in die Muskeln einmassiert.
+Ich habe den Balsam in die Muskeln einmassiert.
 d.
-Ich habe das Öl einmassiert.
+Ich habe den Balsam einmassiert.
 :::

 The ~~parted meronym~~ object exchange occurs with more extreme promotions.
-For example, the verb *waschen* 'to wash' normally takes an accusative object that is the 'washee', here *Hose* 'trousers' [@next a].
-There is a covert diathesis that introduces a new object that could not be expressed earlier, here *Fleck* 'stain' [@next b].
-That is an objective promotion ~~[Ø › OBJ]~~.
-At the same time, the original accusative is turned into a prepositional phrase and this prepositional phrase cannot be left out [@next c], i.e. an antipassive demotion ~~[OBJ › PBJ]~~.
-The combination is an extreme promotion ('three steps up, one step down').
-Semantically, the new object *Fleck* is a part of the original object *Hose* and it is removed from it.
+For example, the verb *waschen* 'to wash' normally takes an accusative object role that is the 'washee', here *Hose* 'trousers' [@next a].
+There is a covert diathesis that introduces a new object role that cannot be expressed earlier, here *Fleck* 'stain' [@next b].
+That is an objective promotion ~~[Ø › OBJ]~~, i.e. 'three steps up'.
+At the same time, the original accusative is turned into a locational prepositional phrase and this location phrase cannot be left out [@next c].
+This is a obligatory-location antipassive ~~[OBJ › PBJ]~~, i.e 'one step down'.
+The combination is an extreme promotion, i.e. 'nett two steps down'.
+Accordingly, the new meronymic object *Fleck* is semantically a component part of the original holonymic object *Hose* and it is removed from it.
 In summary, the new object is a 'parted meronym'

 ::: ex
-~~Object exchange (free meronym) [Ø › OBJ › PBJ]~~
+~~Promoted object exchange (parted meronym) [Ø › OBJ › PBJ]~~

 a.
 Ich wasche meine Hose.
 b.
 Ich wasche den Fleck aus meiner Hose.